4ndybuk/TicketManager/README.md

 ## Usage
 1. The program requires an existing database project and created authorised user with Supabase
 2. Create, delete and update tickets that can be managed across accessible users
+3. Filter tickets by name, project and location with Search buttons
-3. Single click buttons in the row provide the following actions:
+4. Single click buttons in the row provide the following actions:
     - Toggle ticket status between "Active" and "Completed"
     - Update and store ticket information with "Details"
     - "Report" the ticket with the Details content via pre-filled email to the desired recipient